-4.29 The Schools Investment Programme is a priority programme of investment in the future of the Vale of Glamorgan's schools and further background is contained in Section 2 of the Capital Strategy.

-- 4.30 In late November 2018, Welsh Government advised that the intervention rate for the 21st Century Schools Programme for non-faith school schemes would increase from 50% to 65%.
-A new intervention rate was introduced for facilities for those pupils with additional learning needs (ALN) and those in pupil referral units (PRU) at 75% Welsh Government funding.
-The St Richards/St Helen scheme will now be a Band C scheme and the options of financing the scheme as a Mutual Investment Model (MIM) are being considered. - 4.31 As a result of this change, Cabinet on 7th January 2019 approved a revised programme of works.
-The total of the revised Band B programme is £143.792m of which £3.079m is being funded in 2018/19.
-The breakdown of Band B schemes for 2019/20 to 2023/24 is shown in the following table.
+- 2.34 The Schools Investment Programme is a priority programme of investment in the future of the Vale of Glamorgan's schools and further background is contained in Section 2 of the Capital Strategy. - 2.35 In late November 2018, Welsh Government advised that the intervention rate for the 21st Century Schools Programme for non-faith school schemes would increase from 50% to 65%.
+A new intervention rate of 75% Welsh Government funding was also introduced for facilities for those pupils with additional learning needs (ALN) and those in pupil referral units (PRU).
+The St Richards/St Helen scheme will now be a Band C scheme and the options of financing the scheme as a Mutual Investment Model (MIM) are being considered. - 2.36 It is requested that the schemes contained in the programme are re-profiled as shown below in order to maximise the opportunity to draw down on the available Section 106 funding and to reflect more accurately scheme spend profiles.
+The total of the Band B programme is £135.356m of which £2.453m was funded in 2018/19.